XpiritBV/CodeToCloud-Workshop/Challenges/Module2-MovingToTheCloud/Solution/MOVECLOUD-T001/pr.md

 $location2 = "northeurope"
 ```

-When browsing to the Kubernetes Dashboard from your CodeSpace, paste `/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#/login` after the url that CodeSpaces generates for you
+When browsing to the Kubernetes Dashboard from your Codespace, paste `/api/v1/namespaces/kube-system/services/https:kubernetes-dashboard:/proxy/#/login` after the url that CodeSpaces generates for you

 To login to your cluster you can use the bearer token.
 Use the command `cat ~/.kube/config` to show the contents of your Kubernetes configuration.
 You can find the token at the bottom of the file (`token: e07dcfb4...`)1